twang849/agentic/README.md

 uv pip install -e "./agentic[all,dev]" --extra-index-url https://download.pytorch.org/whl/cpu
 ```

-these commands will install the `agentic` package locally so that you can use the `agentic` cli command
+these commands will install the `agentic` package locally so that you can use the `agentic` CLI command
 and so your pythonpath is set correctly.

 ### Install the package